About Pujas

 Puja practice extends beyond the recitation of prayers and mantras to include participating in the setup and takedown of the gompa and offerings.
 We encourage everyone to join in this part of the practice, and if you don’t know what to do, an experienced student will happily show you.
 We’ve labeled below which pujas are best for beginners to help you find a place to start.

-At Kadampa Center, we regularly perform three types of puja each month: Guru Puja, Medicine Buddha Puja, and Tara Practice.
+Kadampa Center primarily offers three types of puja: Guru Puja, Medicine Buddha Puja, and Tara Practice.
 Most pujas are particularly beneficial for various objectives.
 Please click below for details about each of the pujas.

 Here are some handy links to learn more about specific pujas, what to expect when you come, and how to deepen your participation: